The U.S. Dollar Index ® (USDX) closed October at 111.72 to break the four-month positive run. The USDX closed the month with a loss of 0.65%.

 The latest inflation figures released on 13th October showed the pace of inflation softened for a third consecutive month as Consumer Price Index (CPI) data for all items 12-month ending September announced prices rose by 8.2% falling from 8.3% the prior month.
 Lower rises in gasoline and fuel oil prices contributed towards the drop.
 The Core inflation rate, which represents all items excluding food and energy, showed another unexpected increase to 6.6% over the last 12-month period ending September, compared to data released for August at 6.3% and expectations of 6.5% to remain well above the Fed’s target rate of 2%.
 This represented the highest increase since 1982.

 After making a high for the day at 113.85 and almost reaching the upper boundary of the Weekly Bollinger Bands combined with an area of resistance on a 4-hour timeframe at 113.92 – 114.75, the U.S. Dollar Index ® met resistance and dropped as the bears took control.
 The U.S. Dollar Index ® closed the day down at 112.25 with a loss of 0.81%.

 The ICE U.S. Dollar Information Expectation Index Family is a tool to help plan for the future - as inflation is set to play a key role in interest rate decisions throughout 2022.

 The chart below provides the historical Index setting over the past year:

 Historical chart of the ICE U.S. Dollar Inflation Expectation Indexes

-The U.S. Dollar Index ® closed the week with a loss of 0.59% this was the second consecutive losing week for the month.
+The final week of October trading the U.S. Dollar Index ® closed the week with a loss of 0.90% at 110.61.

 The charts identify price turning points between U.S. Dollar Index ®, Brent Crude Oil (BRN) and Bitcoin (XBT) which could be used to identify periods during which prices of each of the markets appear positively or negatively correlated.